Chesterwongz/sample-web-application/README.md

 # sample-web-application
-A simple web application with CI/CD and
+A simple web application with CI/CD deployment to Elastic Beanstalk, and serveless API call